sufiyan007/Node-sheet/restapi.md

 This removes the need for page numbers and prevents problems caused by OFFSET.
 Cursor pagination is fast, stable, and suitable for large datasets and real-time applications.

-# Cursor Pagination — Full Developer Explanation

-This document explains cursor pagination in a clear, developer-friendly way using Amazon as an example.
-It covers client-side flow, server-side flow, why cursor pagination exists, how it solves offset problems, and provides PostgreSQL + MongoDB code examples.

----

 # 1. How Cursor Pagination Works

 Cursor pagination works by using a **position marker** instead of page numbers.